mikedilger/mosaic-spec/docs/record.md

 Validation steps

 1. The length must be between 208 and 1048576 bytes.
-2. The length must equal 208 + LenT + LenP.
+2. The length must equal 208 + LenTPad + LenPPad.
 3. The Signing public key must be validated according to the [cryptography](cryptography.md) key validation checks.
 4. The Author public key must be validated according to the